mihalea/bitwarden-pyro/README.md

 A local item cache can be used to prevent the whole item collection from being decrypted every time.
 Items are decrypted, stripped of passwords and TOTP data, and stored on disk in a file with permissions set to `0600`.
 The cache will the used to display items, and only after a selection is made, an individual item will be decrypted using `bw`.

 An expiration interval can be set, which will force the application to sync the item data.
-By default it is set to 1 day.
+By default it is set to 7 days.

 The directory where the item cache is stored is `~/.cache/bwpyro/`.